celiao/django-rest-authemail/README.rst

 Wrapper
 -------
-A wrapper is available to access the API with Python code.
+A wrapper is available to access the Authemail API with Python code.
 First create an instance of the Authemail class, then call methods to access the API.
 There is a one-to-one mapping between the endpoints and instance methods.
+For example,

 .. code-block:: python